By Seth Taylor

 When asked why he believes he understands young voters’ concerns better than other politicians, he cited his tenure as Superintendent of the Denver Public Schools and argued that his policies, from top to bottom, put the younger generation in mind.

-“I would say that my proposals, from healthcare to the child tax credit that I mentioned earlier to climate all express profound interest in what the next generation is looking for.
+“I would say that my proposals, from healthcare to the child tax credit that I mentioned earlier to climate all express a profound interest in what the next generation is looking for.
 I guess it’s not a surprise, because I’m the father of three daughters who are insisting that I do my job,” he said.

 John Stookey ’20 was one of the students in attendance.
 Originally a supporter of Jay Inslee before Inslee dropped out of the race, Stookey said that Bernie Sanders and Elizabeth Warren are now his top candidates.
 Climate Change is his number one issue.
-It is unlikely, he said, that he will support Bennet, but he appreciates his contribution to the campaign
+It is unlikely, he said, that he will support Bennet, but he appreciates his contribution to the campaign.

 “Part of being in an early caucus state is that you need to give each candidate the attention they deserve,” Stookey said.